GoogleCloudPlatform/aira/README.md

 > Please do not use any personal or sensitive data with this demo.
 This demo should not be used by children under 13 or to process data from children under 13.

+This project is an experiment (proof-of-concept only) and does not reflect a completed system nor a finalized design.
+Its purpose is solely for research and experimentation.
+This is not an officially supported Google product.

 ## Documentation

 * [Concepts and architecture](./docs/concepts-architecture.md)